Cognito Identity in GitHub Actions

 GitHub Actions and Cognito Identity Basic (Classic) AuthFlow

-Using the Basic AuthFlow, we make the token exchange with Cognito Identity and can now use this new token to authenticate with any role in any AWS Account that has a trust policy trusting this token.
+Using the Basic AuthFlow, the token exchange is made with Cognito Identity and this new token can be used to authenticate with any role in any AWS account that has a trust policy trusting the claims of this token.

 GitHub Actions and Cognito Identity Enhanced (Simplified) AuthFlow

-.
-The AWS IAM roles must also be in the same AWS Account as the Cognito Identity Pool.
+Using the enhanced auth-flow, the AWS IAM roles must be in the same account as the Cognito Identity Pool.
+There’s also some extra (optional) features available when using the enhanced auth-flow.

 What is the catch?